microsoft/PyMarlin/website/docs/plugins/hf_seq_classification.md

     file_ext: 'bin' # File extension for the checkpoint.
 ```

 The model state dict will contain the prefix `model` to all the keys of the Huggingface model state dict.
-This is because the `HfSeqClassificationModuleInterface` holds the Huggingface model in the variable `model` and the pymarling module_interface itself is a torch.nn.Module class.
+This is because the `HfSeqClassificationModuleInterface` holds the Huggingface model in the variable `model` and the pymarlin module_interface itself is a torch.nn.Module.

 First we will modify the state dict to remove the extra `model` prefix so it can be re-loaded into Huggingface Roberta.
 ```python